yurimuniz7/My_website/content/en/project/optimization/index.md

 ---
 title: Mathematical optimization with Pyomo
 summary: Artificial intelligence is not just about machine learning.
 Mathematical optimization is the perfect tool for harnessing business decision making, while it also [adds value to predictive models](https://www.youtube.com/watch?v=aHvFSkXvucI&ab_channel=GurobiOptimization).
-In this repository you find some optimization solved problems with [Pyomo](http://www.pyomo.org/).
 tags:
 - personal
 date: "2021-03-05"